Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld.md

 1. Click the **Start Host** button in the **NetworkManager** GameObject's inspector.
 1. You should now see your scene with your Player Prefab spawned.

-You can also use the command line helper to launch a server and one or more client that will connect to the server.
-You should then see the plane on the server, until the first client connects.
-Then, for each connected client, a new Player Prefab will be spawned.
+You can also use the command line helper to launch a server and one or more clients to connect to the server.
+You should see the plane on the server until the first client connects.
+Then, a new Player Prefab will be spawned by Netcode for each connected client.

 ## Next Steps